Cloudxtreme/DDPS-db2dps/docs/install.md

 ### Building the ISO for DDPS

-Edit the following before creating the ISO file for `ddps`
+Edit the following before creating the ISO file for `ddps`:

  - Replace `/opt/mkiso/common/authorized_keys` with your `authorized_keys`
  - Edit `/opt/mkiso/specific/ddps/host.config` and change the name and password